Home Warranty for First-Time Buyers: Is It Worth It? Complete Guide 2026

 Pincher's Pro Tip

 Ask the seller to include a one-year home warranty as part of your purchase negotiation.
-Sellers often pay $300–$600 for a basic plan at closing — it costs them little and gives you significant first-year protection at no cost to you.
-Learn more about how sellers use warranties to sweeten deals.
+Sellers often pay $300 to $700 for a basic plan at closing, which costs them little and gives you significant first-year protection at no cost to you.
+Learn how sellers use warranties to close deals faster.

 Compare Home Warranty Options in Ohio